-Imlil is a small tranquil berber village nestled off the main road from Marrakech to Taroudant, via the Tizi-n- Test pass.
+Imlil is a small tranquil Berber village nestled off the main road from Marrakech to Taroudant, via the Tizi-n- Test pass.

 Imlil is the centre of mountain tourism in Morocco due to its unique position.
 From here 90% of visitors head up to Toubkal, the highest mountain in Morocco.
-Imlil is the end of the tarmac road, and a natural place to hire mountain guides and mules for the onward trek.
+Imlil is the end of the tarmac road and a natural place to hire mountain guides and mules for the onward trek.

-Imlil Valley Highlights .
+Imlil Valley Highlights.

 The High Atlas Mountains.
-As if that much weren’t already clear.
+As if that much wasn’t already clear.
 The High Atlases are the most easily reached section of the mountain range, and, capped off by the peak of Toubkal, arguably the most visually brilliant.

 Trekking.
 Gazing at the High Atlas Mountains from afar–or even from eye level with Imlil as a base–cannot do your experience with the beautiful and exotic Moroccan landscapes justice.
 With countless guides, both private and group, available for expeditions, it is nearly not worth the trip to Imlil without the trek.
 And the pinnacle both figuratively and literally of High Andes hiking is the 13,670-foot peak of Mt.
 Toubkal.

 The Kasbah du Toubkal Mountain Retreat.
 A Berber-European fusion at the foot of Mt.
 Toubkel, this extensive resort will add a flourish of luxury to what may otherwise be no-frills travel.